 Those who are selected for an audit should not fear the worst.
 In addition, it doesn’t mean an individual has done anything wrong.
 An audit is simply a chance for the Internal Revenue Service to take a more in-depth look at an individual’s income tax return.

 Most importantly, people should respond to notification that they have been selected for an audit in a timely manner.
-Ignoring audit notification could create big problems for an individual.
+Ignoring audit notification could create big problems for an individual and other IRS audit process issues.

 Most audits are conducted through correspondence.
 Although the IRS tends to avoid field audits, they may ask an individual to come to an IRS office if they have a multitude of questions for someone.